-This certificate is given to you at the end of the financial year, generally by April 30.
+This certificate should be issued within 15th June of the financial year immediately following the financial year in which it was deducted.
 In case there hasn’t been any TDS from your salary, you just get a salary certificate, and not the Form 16.

 If you are not a salaried employee and work as a professional for an organisation and earn fees, then the certificate that shows TDS details deducted while making payments to you is Form 16A.

 What if you have worked for more than one company or changed jobs during the year?

 At the end of the year, you need to collect Form 16 from both your employers as that is the basis on which you would file your returns.
 When you join a new organisation, you should furnish your TDS details from the previous employer to your current employer.
 This will help your current employer in deducting tax accordingly.
 If you do not mention your previous organisation details to your new employer, then you are liable to show the total income from both employees and calculate your tax liability accordingly.

 What if I cannot get Form 16 from my previous employer?

 Your best option then is to fill Form 12B and submit it to your new employer.
 The employer will take into account the previous salary you earned while deducting tax.